-1. Your creditworthiness has improved.
+1. Your credit improved.

 Personal loans are often unsecured loans, meaning you’re not using a car, home, or other personal asset as collateral.
 Because of this, your creditworthiness can be especially important in determining your eligibility and interest rate.
 If your credit history, credit score, or debt-to-income ratio has improved since you first took out a loan, you may want to consider refinancing.

-2. Interest rates have dropped.
+2. Interest rates dropped.

-3. There’s an opportunity for a fixed interest rate.
+3. Opportunity for a fixed interest rate.

 4. You can afford a larger monthly payment.

-5. You need lower monthly payments.
+5. You want a lower monthly payment.

 Conversely, if you’re having trouble affording your current monthly payment, refinancing your personal loan with a new one with a longer repayment term could help.
 The longer term would allow for lower monthly payments, so though you may wind up paying more overall interest, it could be a worthy tradeoff if you need the money for other bills now.

-1. Estimate how much money you need.
+1. Decide how much money you need.

 First, look up how much you owe on your current personal loan.
 Then, check if your current lender charges any prepayment penalties or fees, as that will affect the total amount needed for payoff.
 Add both of these numbers to get your estimate.

-Or, if you want to refinance more than one loan, add up their total combined amount (including potential penalties or fees).
+Or, if you want to refinance more than one loan, add up the total combined amount (including potential penalties or fees).
 Refinancing multiple loans is also called debt consolidation, as you’re essentially combining multiple loans into one.
 In some cases it makes sense to take out one personal loan and use those funds to pay off other personal loans, credit cards, and high-interest debts all at once.

 2. Check your credit.

 You may also want to check your credit score to see if you’re likely to qualify for a new personal loan with a more favorable interest rate.
 Having excellent credit—a score above 750—is ideal.
-However, you loan options may still be available even if your credit scores are in the fair or good ranges.
+However, loan options may still be available even if your credit scores are in the fair or good ranges.

 3. Compare personal loan refinance rates and fees.

-4. Find the right online lender and apply.
+4. Find the right lender and apply.

 5. Pay off your other loan(s).